charbonnierg/demo-dynamic-matrix/README.md

           GH_TOKEN: ${{ github.token }}
 ```

-- It's easy to fetch tags for latest releases using GitHub CLI and `jq` (both are installed by default in github runner environments):
+- It's easy to fetch tags for latest releases using GitHub CLI and `jq` (which is also installed by default):

 ```bash
 gh api "/repos/${{ github.repository }}/releases?per_page=4" | jq -j -c "map( .tag_name )"